The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 2. Buttled spokes are a compromise between rounded and bladed spokes.

 3. Bladed spokes are the most aerodynamic.
 They are also stronger but can compromise crosswind stability.
+They are also among the most popular ones.

 There are 3 basic types of spoke nipple exposures: